35K

 How?
 Only experienced pilots are allowed to land at Lukla Airport.
 According to a report by BBC News, the pilots are required to have made at least 100 takeoffs and landings on short runways before they can land at Lukla.
 The report also adds that the pilots must have a minimum of 1 year’s experience operating under such conditions in Nepal.

-With such strict measures implemented, you are in capable and trusted hands during the trip.
-Meanwhile, the breathtaking aerial views of the mountains are worth the risk.
+With such strict measures implemented you are in capable and trusted hands during the trip.
+And the breathtaking aerial views of the mountains are worth the risk.

 Pheriche

-Pherice is a small village in the Khumbu region that serves as an important stopover for both trekkers and helicopters heading to higher altitudes.
-It is one of the best stops for acclimatization during the Everest Base Camp Trek.
+Pheriche is a small village in the Khumbu region.
+It is an important stopover for both trekkers and helicopters heading to higher altitudes.
+It is also one of the best stops for acclimatization during the Everest Base Camp Trek.
 For helicopter operators, it is the strategic stop for logistic support and other safety issues.
 It is also a point where the helicopters stop for refueling purposes.

 Meanwhile, many helicopter trips begin from here, taking back the returnee trekkers of the Everest Base Camp trek by helicopters.
 Such trekkers trek with a helicopter return as an option.
 And as mentioned earlier, for those taking part in the heli tour of the region, this is the point for passenger rotation.